michael-betz/espirgbani_pio/README.md

-# The ESP32 Pinball RGB Animation (espirgbani) clock
+# The ESP32 Pinball RGB Animation clock

 The [old firmware](https://github.com/yetifrisstlama/Espirgbani) was based on obsolete libraries and became difficult to maintain.
 This is a re-write based on platform.io and the Arduino framework.